-We are facing a multitude of perilous issues across the planet today, ranging from global warming to human rights violations in transnational production chains, that are directly related to our production methods and consumption habits.
+We are facing a multitude of perilous issues across the planet today, ranging from the climate crisis and the loss of biodiversity to human rights violations in transnational production chains, that are directly related to our production methods and consumption habits.
 These issues are the result of our failure, first, to properly evaluate the benefits and the harms of our economic activities and, second, to determine whether the trade-off between these benefits and harms is (still) worth our support.

 That failure derives not from a deficiency in measuring, but rather from one in thinking.
 To be more specific, it follows from our imprudence to allow economic rationalism to become the dominant paradigm in politics and society.
 This paradigm impels us to associate value with monetizable assets and suggests that we, human beings, are predisposed to make decisions on the basis of calculations involving such values.
 Assuming these claims as absolute truths dramatically affects our sense of judgment; it makes us reduce ‘benefit’ to economic profit and ‘harm’ to economic cost.

 From this perspective, the defining features of the prevalent economic model today perfectly make sense: complex business practices, quick manufacturing, mass production, and short-term focus are all aimed at minimizing production costs and/or maximizing consumption.
 We (are conditioned to) think of this model as offering a favorable trade-off between benefits and harms, because the economic profits it produces trump the involved economic costs.

 Its limitations and consequences